 You might be a huge fan of superheroes amalgamated as “The Avengers” but do you know who the real Avengers were?
-Well if no, then it is the time to discover about the biggest Avengers of the history.
-As we are all aware of the gigantic holocaust during World War II.
-It was the enormous human disaster of all time but did the rest of the Jewish became coward after the war?
+Well if not, then it is the time to discover the biggest Avengers of history.
+As we are all aware the gigantic holocaust during World War II.
+It was the biggest human disaster of all time but did the rest of the Jews become cowards after the war?
 Not exactly.
 The revenge was justified by the Avengers who stood up for the people who lost their lives during the holocaust.

 Who was The Avengers?

 There were people who were filled with the rage against all the inhumanity and cruelty their community had to go through.
 Some of them formed a group that contained both the survivors of the holocaust as well as the Jewish partisans.
 The title that was given to the group was “Nakam” (a Jewish word meaning ‘Revenge’).

 The purpose of the group was to target the Nazi criminals and assassinate them in the name of revenge against holocaust.
 They were with the plan to kill as many German as possible.
 Mainly, up to 6 million which was somewhat equal to people who died in the holocaust.

 As they were planning to kill around 6 million German, there plan involved mass poisoning in America especially in Munich, Berlin, Weimar, Nuremberg, and Hamberg.
 The leader of the Nakama, Abba Kovner, obtained poison and planned to poison the water supply in some of the cities.
 Moreover, exemptions were taken to protect as many non-Germans as possible.

 However, the plan never became successful due to false documentation which leads to Kovner’s arrest.

 If they couldn’t poison millions of Germans, they still murdered a number of people.
 This was possible by poisoning hundreds of loaves of bread.
 According to news in The New York Times, the ploy hospitalized around 2300 German prisoners under serious conditions.